 Table 5.6 summarizes the PCE toxicity criteria used in the cancer risk evaluation for the plaintiff.
-Because the evidence overall is suggestive but weak (based on agency reviews) for PCE exposure and NHL, increased NHL risks are not expected from PCE exposure, and PCE cancer toxicity values specific to NHL are not available.
-Therefore, using US EPA's PCE cancer toxicity criteria that are based on liver cancer is not predictive of NHL risk.
+Because the evidence overall is weak for an association between PCE exposure and leukemia, or suggestive but weak (based on agency reviews) for PCE exposure and NHL, increased leukemia or NHL risk are not expected from PCE exposure, and PCE cancer toxicity values specific to leukemia or NHL are not available.
+Therefore, using US EPA's PCE cancer toxicity criteria that are based on liver cancer is not predictive of leukemia or NHL (which includes CLL) risk.
 However, I conservatively apply the criteria to estimate cancer risk for the plaintiff.